Cmccrave/BWEB/README.md

 void McRaveModule::onStart()
   mapBWEB.onStart();
 ```
-You will need to put onCreate and onDestroy from BWEB into their respective events in your code as well if you wish to take advantage of how BWEB handles TilePositions that are used.
+You will need to put onCreate, onMorph and onDestroy from BWEB into their respective events in your code as well if you wish to take advantage of how BWEB handles TilePositions that are used.

 ```
+void McRaveModule::onUnitCreate(Unit unit)
+  mapBWEB.onUnitCreate(unit);

-void McRaveModule::onCreate(Unit unit)
+void McRaveModule::onUnitDestroy(Unit unit)
-  mapBWEB.onCreate(unit);
+  mapBWEB.onUnitDestroy(unit);

-void McRaveModule::onDestroy(Unit unit)
+void McRaveModule::onUnitMorph(Unit unit)
-  mapBWEB.onDestroy(unit);
+  mapBWEB.onUnitMorph(unit);
 ```

-(Optional) To draw the blocks, you will need to put the draw function into your onFrame event.
+(Optional) To draw the blocks, walls, and stations, you will need to put the draw function into your onFrame event.

 ```
 void McRaveModule::onFrame()